Recruit (Police and Corrections)

 Those candidates who successfully complete each of the above-listed exams are rank ordered by test scores on the weighted exams and placed on an eligibility list to be approved by the Civil Service Board.

 STAGE THREE: Life History Investigation (Background)

-Once the Civil Service eligibility list has been established, the Internal Standards and Analysis Section (ISAS) detectives begin the comprehensive background process and notify the top candidates that they are potential candidates for employment.
+Once the Civil Service eligibility list has been established, the Backgrounds Section detectives begin the comprehensive background process and notify the top candidates that they are potential candidates for employment.
 Each top candidate receives a conditional offer of employment.
 Candidates are expected to provide truthful, comprehensive, and consistent information throughout the investigative process.